genomicsITER/mitogenomes/CanarymtDNA/README.md

 # About this repository #

-This repository contains materials used for the manuscript entitled: "Digging into the admixture strata of current-day Canary Islanders based on mitogenomes".
+This repository contains materials used for the manuscript entitled: _"Digging into the admixture strata of current-day Canary Islanders based on mitogenomes"_.

 <p align="right">
   <a href="#top" title="Up">